About this project

 Some history

-In addition to optimizing search time, reading was different: with the pages marked, I could now read a problematic development that ran through various works.
-Having finished my research for the postgraduate program, some people knew about my notebooks and would occasionally look me up, asking: Where does Deleuze talk about becoming?
-Some concepts are easier to locate because they’re the subject of specific books or chapters (like becoming, which has a whole chapter on it in A Thousand Plateaus).
-However, elsewhere in other books, there are very good definitions of the concept that aren’t so easy to locate.
-In addition, there are “minor” concepts and problems—such as the topic of “humor”—or some examples, or even some authors Deleuze cites.
-That’s also why I include “minor” problems in Deleuze’s thought in this tool, since there’s always someone interested in less-studied issues.
-The idea, therefore, is to help researchers find within this enormous body of work what interests them for their research.
-Of course, this tool is limited.
-It will help you find the references, but it will be up to the researcher to select, continue reading a little more of the reference given, and decide what is most important and what is not useful.
+Concepts and problems: Where does Deleuze talk about becoming?
+Some concepts are easier to locate because they are the subject of specific books or chapters (such as becoming, to which he devotes an entire chapter in A Thousand Plateaus).
+However, in other books, there are very good definitions of the concept that are not so easy to find.
+In addition, there are “minor” concepts and problems—such as the theme of ‘humor’—some examples, or even some authors that Deleuze cites.
+That is why we also include “minor” problems in Deleuze’s thought in this tool, since there is always someone interested in less studied issues.

 This project is organized and conceived by Ana Carolina Patto Manfredini, a doctor of philosophy (PhD) from the National Autonomous University of Mexico and currently a professor of Cultural History at the UNAM University Theater Center.